G0PLY/DCLXVI_X/README.md

 NPCs no longer repair or recharge items,

-Cain no longer identifies items,
+Cain NO longer IDENTIFIES items,

 Must kill Diablo to advance difficulty,

 Bard, Assassin and Barbarian have no mana,

 Spell formulas changed (spells now scale with magic amount and spell level),

+Witch spells cost a percentage (mana drains very fast),

 Warlock spells cost double,